 LONDON — She has been served by 12 prime ministers, starting with Churchill; navigated the decline of the British Empire; braved the tragedies of her family and the nation; and, on Sept.
 9, edged out Queen Victoria as the longest-reigning monarch in British history: 64 years now.
 And she is lauded for having the stiffest upper lip in the realm.
 On Thursday, Queen Elizabeth II celebrates her 90th birthday, and a grateful Britain is honoring a woman her biographer Douglas Hurd, a former foreign minister, has called “The Steadfast.”
-Through seven decades, she has remained gloriously and relentlessly enigmatic in one of her signature pastel outfits and colorful hats, chosen, royal experts say, so onlookers can spot her in a crowd.
+Read More - Click Here

 Her Majesty at 90 – a look back at her remarkable life